poppy-project/pypot/samples/notebooks/readme.md

 # Notebooks everywhere

-In the [Poppy Project](https://www.poppy-project.org), we are huge fans of [IPython Notebooks](http://ipython.org/notebook.html) both for development and for documentation.
+In the [Poppy Project](https://www.poppy-project.org), we are huge fans of [Jupyter Notebooks](http://jupyter.org) both for development and for documentation.
 Most of our tests, benchs, experiments, and even debugs are now done using notebooks.
 Thus, we have decided that pypot's documentation and more generally all the software documentation related to the [Poppy Project](https://www.poppy-project.org) will smoothly move towards notebooks.

 We strongly believe that they have an amazing potential:
 * for writing pedalogical contents - by **mixing code, explanation, results in an integrated form**